lunarc/lunarc_docs/docs/aurora_faq.md

 ## I need LAPACK and BLAS - they used to be in /usr/lib64
 Using an optimised BLAS library is important for achieving good performance.
 The libraries in `/usr/lib64` are typically not highly optimised.
 We currently support [OpenBLAS](http://www.openblas.net/) within the foss [toolchain](http://lunarc-documentation.readthedocs.org/en/latest/aurora_modules/#compiling-code-and-using-toolchains) and [MKL](https://software.intel.com/en-us/intel-mkl) in the intel, iomkl and gimkl toolchains.
 Both libraries show excellent performance when e.g. used to build HPL (high performance linpack).

-When using OpenBLAS, please be aware that your might [need to control the number of threads](#my-mpi-code-using-openblas-does-not-perform) spawned.
+When using OpenBLAS, please be aware that you might [need to control the number of threads](#my-mpi-code-using-openblas-does-not-perform) spawned.

 ## I need an ACML module
 ACML is a highly optimised library which offers BLAS functionality among other things.
 It is provided by AMD to work with the AMD processors, like the once deployed on Alarik.
 Since Aurora utilises INTEL processors using ACML is no longer an option.
 On Aurora we offer OpenBLAS and MKL instead of ACML.
-Please refer to the question: "[I need LAPACK and BLAS](#i-need-lapack-and-blas)" for more details.
+Please refer to the question: ["I need LAPACK and BLAS"](#i-need-lapack-and-blas) for more details.

 ## My MPI code using OpenBLAS does not perform
 OpenBLAS as installed in the foss [toolchains](http://lunarc-documentation.readthedocs.org/en/latest/aurora_modules/#compiling-code-and-using-toolchains) is compiled with thread support.
 When OpenBLAS is used on Aurora, it will typically figure how many cores you are allocated on that node and spawn as many threads.
 If this is not desirable (e.g. pure MPI code) you need to control the number of threads spawned by setting the `OMP_NUM_THREADS` variable.
 For example for an MPI code running as many tasks as cores requested this is typically be set to: